Dancers in Schools

 Prior to the program, teachers receive educational materials to help connect Dancers in Schools with classroom learning.
 There are pre-program and post-program activities that enhance the experience and help students make meaningful connections.

-We are currently booking Dancers in Schools for Fall 2014!
+We are now booking Dancers in Schools for the 2018-19 school year!

-Contact Katie Davis, Education Director, for more information or to inquire about availability.
+Contact Lisl Vaillant, Education Coordinator, for more information or to inquire about availability.

 For Frequently Asked Questions about DIS, click here.